 The annual general meeting (the "Meeting") of shareholders ("Shareholders") of West Fraser Timber Co.
-Ltd. (the "Company") will be held on April 24, 2024 at 11:00 a.m.
+Ltd. (the "Company") will be held on April 23, 2025 at 11:00 a.m.
 (Vancouver time).
 The Meeting will be held at 1250 Brownmiller Road, Quesnel, B.C.
-Additionally, through our online meeting platform Registered Shareholders (as defined in the accompanying Circular) and duly appointed proxyholders will have a live-webcast option at https://web.lumiagm.com/441482273, password "westfraser2024" (case sensitive), where they can listen in and view the Meeting and ask questions.
+Additionally, through our online meeting platform Registered Shareholders (as defined in the accompanying Circular) and duly appointed proxyholders will have a live-webcast option at https://meetings.lumiconnect.com/400-947-482-758, password "westfraser2025" (case sensitive), where they can listen in and view the Meeting and ask questions.
 The Meeting will be held, for the following purposes:

-- 1. to receive the consolidated financial statements of the Company for the financial years ended December 31, 2023 and 2022, together with the Auditor's report on them; - 2. to fix the number of Directors at twelve; - 3. to elect the Directors to hold office until the close of the next annual meeting of Shareholders; - 4. to appoint an auditor of the Company to serve until the close of the next annual meeting of Shareholders and to authorize the Directors to fix the auditor's remuneration; and - 5. to consider an advisory (non-binding) resolution on the Company's approach to executive compensation, as more particularly set out in the section of the accompanying Circular entitled "Advisory Resolution on the Company's Approach to Executive Compensation (Say on Pay)".
+- 1. to receive the consolidated financial statements of the Company for the financial years ended December 31, 2024 and 2023, together with the Auditor's report on them; - 2. to fix the number of Directors at twelve: - 3. to elect the Directors to hold office until the close of the next annual meeting of Shareholders; - 4. to appoint an auditor of the Company to serve until the close of the next annual meeting of Shareholders and to authorize the Directors to fix the auditor's remuneration; and - 5. to consider an advisory (non-binding) resolution on the Company's approach to executive compensation, as more particularly set out in the section of the accompanying Circular entitled "Advisory Resolution on the Company's Approach to Executive Compensation (Say on Pay)".